Fishing Charters with The Georgia Fishing Company

 - Sunscreen (We Provide natural quality sunscreen that will protect you and our equipment.
 DO NOT use sunscreens with oxybenzone or Avobenzone please!)

 - Polarized sunglasses (Even cheap ones from a gas station are better than non-polarized glasses)

 - If you have a life jacket that fits your child just right, I recommend bringing it.
 My life jackets are meant to fit “most” but may not be a comfortable fit for your child.

 What time do we depart?

-Usually at 8 AM for morning trips although sometimes we will push departure back to 8:30 or 9:00 or forward to a daylight departure according to tides or the type of fish we are targeting.
+Usually at 7:30 AM for morning trips although sometimes we will push departure back or forward according to tides or the type of fish we are targeting.
 We’ll firm the time up the night before your trip.

 How do I book a trip?